hewantshiscar/CIS422Project2/README.txt

 Created for: CIS 422, Project 2

-How to compile code and run:
+How to install:
-	python3 ui.py

-Any additional setup:
+	- Double click on the install_mm file
-	If mysql-connector-python isn't installed run this command: pip install mysql-connector-python
+	- If this does not work enter the following into the terminal: $ pip install mysql-connector-python
+	- If neither of these installations work, then install pip and attempt the installation processes again

+How to run the code:
+	- Double click on the MentorMeeter file

 Software dependencies:
 	Python 3